 But is this possible all of the time?
 No. This ignores the realities of much of the traffic in South Florida, where it’s bumper to bumper and if you try and keep a good gap between you and the car ahead, others will see that as an invitation to merge in front of you.

 3. Insurance companies assume in any rear-end collision that the driver in the rear car was speeding.
-They believe the rear driver have to be driving fast otherwise there would not have been a crash.
+They believe the rear driver has to be driving fast otherwise there would not have been a crash.

 Their attitude is that a defensive driver will drive at a safe enough speed that they will have enough time to react or to slow down or stop to avoid any kind of accident.
 We all know, that’s just not always possible.

 National General defines a “preventable accident” as “… one in which the driver failed to exercise every reasonable precaution to prevent the accident.”
-Whenever someone is dealing with a rear end collision accident claim, it’s safe to assume that the insurance company is viewing this crash as a “preventable accident” when assessing a settlement or negotiating a claim.
+Whenever someone is dealing with a rear-end collision accident claim, it’s safe to assume that the insurance company is viewing this crash as a “preventable accident” when assessing a settlement or negotiating a claim.

-27 Questions to Consider When Trying to Settle a Rear End Collision Claim in Florida
+27 Questions to Consider When Trying to Settle a Rear-End Collision Claim in Florida

 1. What was the distance between the two cars before the accident happened?
 Was the rear driver tailgating?